Disclaimer: The views herein are strictly my own. I am grateful for comments from and discussions with a number of current and former EBRD employees.

 In addition, the Arab Spring in 2011 had overturned a number of autocratic stagnant regimes in the MENA region.
 A year or two later, new governments, some autocratic and some democratic, were looking to the outside world to aid in improving development outcomes.

 For many academics and policymakers with some experience with transition, the Arab Spring and the MENA region looked like the natural next big project.
 But a key difference here was that, whereas the old transition countries came from being autocratic and planned economy systems, the MENA countries were also autocratic, but their economic systems were already to some extent market capitalist.
-For some of us, the primary instrument for change lay in the political institutions:
+For some of us, the primary instrument for change lay in the political institutions, and this what my former colleagues at SITE and myself wrote back in 2011:

 One of the main insights from the transition experience is that both the ability to implement economic reforms and investor response to economic reforms implemented depends crucially on the political and institutional context.
 It is therefore not very meaningful to talk about the relative merits of particular economic reforms in isolation.
 Instead, more useful insights can be gained by addressing the role of political and institutional reforms in creating an environment in which investors can trust protection of property rights and contract enforcement, where political accountability and transparency contains corruption, state capture and cronyism, and economic reforms are politically feasible.